-Lands in this classification are designated as sensitive areas based on their scientific, ecological, cultural or aesthetic features.
-Designation of these lands is not limited to just lands that are otherwise protected by laws such as the Endangered Species Act, the National Historic Preservation Act or applicable State statues.
+Lands in this classification are designated as sensitive areas based on their scientific, ecological, cultural, or aesthetic features.
+Designation of these lands is not limited to just lands that are otherwise protected by laws such as the Endangered Species Act, the National Historic Preservation Act or applicable state statues.
 These areas must be considered by management to ensure they are not adversely impacted.
-Environmental Stewardship management techniques may be implemented within environmental sensitive areas with full consideration for protecting the ecological or cultural aspect of these areas.
+Environmental Stewardship management techniques may be implemented within environmentally sensitive areas with full consideration for protecting the ecological or cultural aspect of these areas.
 Limited or no development of public use is generally contemplated on land in this classification.
-No agricultural or grazing uses are permitted on these lands unless necessary for a specific resource management benefit, such as prairie restoration.
+No agricultural or grazing uses are permitted on these lands unless necessary for a specific resource management benefit, such as prairie restoration, pollinator plots or special status species.
 These areas are typically distinct parcels located within another, and perhaps larger, land classification area.